Girl Scout Days and Traditions

 Learn more about Girl Scouts and faith.

 This April, we want girls to celebrate their Girl Scout volunteers by showering them with gratitude and appreciation.
-Check out great resources from GSUSA, including a digital group thank-you option and new printable thank-you cards for older and younger girls.
+Check out our printable thank-you cards for Girl Scouts to give to their volunteers.

 And to all of our volunteers, you bring the power of Girl Scouting into girls’ lives and are the source of the Girl Scout experience.
 Thank you for your time, your work, and your unwavering commitment to creating girls of courage, confidence, and character.
 By teaching her to make the world a better place, you’re doing it, too.
 Happy Volunteer Appreciation Month.
 You’re amazing!